kurator-org/kurator-ffdq/README.md

 [![DOI](https://zenodo.org/badge/72672241.svg)](https://zenodo.org/badge/latestdoi/72672241)

-The core of the library provides a set of model classes for serializing/deserializing Java Bean representations of FFDQ concepts to/from rdf in a number of formats.
+The core of the library provides a set of model classes for serializing/deserializing Java Bean representations of FFDQ (bdqffdq: in the TDWG BDQ (draft) Standard) concepts to/from rdf in a number of formats.
 These model classes are located under the `org.datakurator.ffdq.model` packages.

 Also provided is a set of utilities that make use of the model classes to generate rdf and run tests implemented in Java.
 These utilities, listed in order of intended use, are: